 Coconut Oil Vs. Moroccan Oil for Frizzy Hair

 Anyone who has curly, kinky or frizzy hair knows how hard it is to tame.
 The least bit of moisture in the air and your hair becomes unmanageable.
-Two products seem to offer hope--coconut oil and Moroccan, or Argan, oil.
-For decades, Asian, Indian and South Pacific women have used coconut oil to keep their hair clean and manageable.
-Women of northern Africa have become reliant on Argan oil to keep their hair silky, conditioned and healthy.
-Here are some of the differences between the two oils.
+Two products seem to offer hope -- coconut oil and Moroccan, or Argan, oil.
+For decades, Asian, Indian and South Pacific women have used coconut oil to keep their hair clean and manageable, while women of northern Africa have become reliant on Argan oil to keep their hair silky, conditioned and healthy.

 Moroccan Liquid Gold

-Moroccan oil, sometimes referred to as "liquid gold" is extracted from the fruit of Argan trees found predominately in Morocco.
-Since cultivation is labor-intensive, local women work in co-operatives, taking days to produce a liter of the oil.
-According to an article in the New York Times, the task has been "perfected by the Berber women native to the area," and "the government has established a fund for the cooperatives."
-African countries are active in a reforestation project to ensure that the trees producing this "liquid gold" will be around for generations to come.
+Moroccan oil, sometimes referred to as “liquid gold,” is extracted from the fruit of Argan trees found predominately in Morocco.
+Since cultivation is labor-intensive, local women work in cooperatives, taking days to produce a liter of the oil.
+African countries are active in a reforestation project to ensure that the trees producing this “liquid gold” will be around for generations to come.

 Coconut Oil Production

 Coconuts grow in warm, tropical climates such as those found in the Philippines, India and Vietnam.
 The 18-member Asian and Pacific Coconut Community, or APCC, produces about 85 percent of the coconut sold commercially.
-Guidelines set down by the APCC state that "virgin coconut oil is derived from the fresh and mature kernel of coconut by mechanical or natural means with or without the application of heat, which does not lead to alteration of the oil."
+Virgin coconut oil is derived from the mature kernels of coconuts through either mechanical or natural means, with or without the use of heat.

 Argan Oil Benefits